ktbs/ktbs/doc/source/concepts/abstract_api.rst

 General Rules
 -------------

-* Whenever parameter is named 'id:uri', it should be possible to provide a relative URI, which will be resolved against the URI of the target object.
+* Whenever parameter is named 'id:uri', it must be possible to provide a relative URI, which will be resolved against the URI of the target object.

 * The order of the parameter is important.
 Whenever an optional parameter is to